GEDCOM 1:1 to XML

 All true, all possible.
 But equally most projects remain drafts, and seem to have been abandoned.
 While even the task of a 1:1 translation isn’t really completed.

 Installing/running “big” genealogical software (mostly shareware) to simply import GEDCOM (with hidden loss of data?) and export to some XML (more data loss?) is a fussy and risky way to get all already collected genealogical data available for further xml-processing.
 Filter-action (import to export) is not the task such software is made for.
-The background history of Tim Forsythe’s 2nd window GEDCOM Validator tells more of the whole story.
+The background history (s. blog-entry Pandora’s Box) of Tim Forsythe’s VGed (former “GEDCOM Validator”, now VGedX) tells more of the whole story.

 Technologies go by, data stay.
 Data + Format (as a generic markup, attaching computable semantic to data) represent the real hard efforts made by humans on research, structure and validity.
 They must be preserved under all circumstances of changing technology.
 Loss of data, de-structuring (makes data less read- and usable for humans and machines), and opaque formats are the worst faults.
-They result in data-cemeteries that have to be human touched and checked again and again.
+They result in data-cemeteries that have to be human touched, checked and rekeyed again and again.
 Content without open-standards markup is dead, uncomputable, until reanimated by human review.

 So: why this fallback to a seemingly simplistic, half buried approach?
-To a project that Michael H. Kay began with 2nd window GedML as the pioneer he is in many respects, and that everyone everywhere refers to?
+To a project that Michael H. Kay began with GedML as the pioneer he is in many respects, and that everyone everywhere refers to?
 What are the remaining benefits?

 First of all it’s a simple format, easy to create, easy to control, and it’s not new.
 Efforts made before (XSLT stylesheets) may be reused with only minor changes.
 Roots to the established GEDCOM 5.5 standard – that XML was never successful to replace or become heir to – aren’t cut off.
 To get your hands on the genealogical data is straight forward, and the next step of processing can already be done with XML/XSL-tools, e.g. transforming it into more ambitious XML dialects.
-For this – in despite of unfortunately using an own intermediate XML-format – you may cf. Bill Kinnersley’s worth reading 2nd window GEDC documentation, his XML-based standard and application.
+For this – in despite of unfortunately using an own intermediate XML-format – you may cf. Bill Kinnersley’s worth reading GEDC documentation, his XML-based standard and application.

 Not at least – see Chad Albers’ approach with RelaxNG/Schematron – structure and data-types of a GED-file can be validated (using XML-mechanisms) against the GEDCOM 5.5 standard, if they remain nearly unchanged.
 The scripts aim to be a possible replacement of the first step in his workflow (ongoing to XSL-FO formatting-objects and PDF).